trieloff/swffetch/README.md

 ### Work with HTML pages

-In Franklin, the Hypertext is the API, so you can get a [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) for each HTML document referenced from an index sheet.
+In AEM, the Hypertext is the API, so you can get a [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) for each HTML document referenced from an index sheet.

 ```javascript